danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     <> @[literal: value]
 };

-# Returns a `closure` node representing a thunk of an expression.
+# Returns a node representing a thunk (no-arg function) that returns the
+# expression represented by the given node.
 fn makeThunk(expression) {
     <> @[closure: @[statements: [], yield: expression]];
 };